Scandit/data-capture-documentation/docs/sdks/android/label-capture/get-started.md

 ## Provide Feedback

-Label Capture, unlike Barcode Capture, doesn't emit any sound or vibration automatically when a new label is recognized.
+Label Capture doesn't emit any sound or vibration automatically when a new label is recognized.
 This is because it may be that the label is not complete and you choose to ignore it and wait for the next recognition.

-However, we provide a [Feedback](https://docs.scandit.com/data-capture-sdk/android/core/api/feedback.html#class-scandit.datacapture.core.Feedback) class that you can use to emit feedback when a label is recognized and successfully processed.
+However, we provide a [Feedback](https://docs.scandit.com/data-capture-sdk/android/core/api/feedback.html#class-scandit.datacapture.core.Feedback) class that can be uses to emit feedback when a label is recognized and successfully processed.

 You can use the default feedback, or configure your own sound or vibration.

 <Tabs groupId="language">
 <TabItem value="kotlin" label="Kotlin">